feldera/feldera/docs/docs/tour/tour.md

 ![Analytics](analytics.png)

-The top group of tabs allows a user to define the structure of data and specify analyses.
+The top group of tabs allows a Feldera Platform user to define the structure of data and specify analyses.
 The user writes both of these in SQL: data definitions as `CREATE TABLE` commands, and analyses as `CREATE VIEW` commands.
 Feldera Platform implements a rich SQL feature set that permits sophisticated SQL written for popular SQL databases to run with only minimal changes.